A Risk-Adaptive Motion Planning Framework for

 sss

-Upon detecting a suddenly appearing obstacle obstructing the current trajectory (blue), the proposed reactive planner rapidly generates a new, safe trajectory (yellow) in 250 ms to avoid the imminent collision and reach the goal.
+Fig. 1.
+Upon detecting a suddenly appearing obstacle blocking the current trajectory (blue), the reactive planner rapidly generates a new, safe trajectory (yellow) in 250 ms to avoid the imminent collision and reach the goal.

 Abstract

-Non-prehensile transportation by robotic arms is a promising approach for the service industry.
-Such applications require robotic arms to be reactive, safe, and flexible enough to navigate dynamically changing and complex environments while maintaining the transported objects' stability.
-However, existing limited-horizon motion control methods are often ineffective in these scenarios.
-This letter presents a risk-adaptive motion planning framework for safe and resilient non-prehensile object transportation.
-To adapt to disturbances in quasi-static environments, the framework integrates a three-level safety mechanism that responds to predicted time-to-collision with replanning, a planned graceful safety stop, or a hardware-level emergency stop.
-The former two maneuvers rely on an efficient trajectory generator that integrates constrained path planning, trajectory parameterization, and refinement.
-Specifically, the constrained path planner is employed to provide global guidance in complex environments, yielding a high-quality initialization for the subsequent coarse-to-fine trajectory generation strategy.
-Additionally, the framework incorporates a periodic replanning strategy to proactively adapt to dynamic goal switching and environmental changes.
-Finally, the framework is comprehensively evaluated through extensive experiments.
+Non-prehensile transportation using robotic arms presents a promising solution for the service industry.
+Such applications require robotic arms to be reactive, safe, and flexible enough to navigate uncertain and complex environments while maintaining the transported objects' stability.
+However, existing methods are often ineffective in these scenarios.
+In this letter, a risk-adaptive motion planning framework is proposed for safe and resilient non-prehensile object transportation.
+Specifically, the risk is evaluated via the predicted time-to-collision (TTC), and is responded to through a three-level safety mechanism, i.e., replanning, safe stop planning, or hardware-level emergency stop.
+Notably, the first two levels rely on an efficient trajectory generator that integrates constrained path planning, trajectory parameterization, and refinement.
+In this generation pipeline, a constrained path planner provides global guidance in complex environments, serving as a high-quality initialization for the subsequent coarse-to-fine trajectory optimization.
+In addition to the TTC-triggered replanning, this framework incorporates a periodic replanning strategy to proactively adapt to dynamic goal switching and environmental changes.
+Finally, the framework is evaluated through extensive experiments.

 1. System Overview